DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 // script.js

 // Importing module
-import { addToCart, totalPrice as price, tq } from "./ShoppingCart.js";
+import defaultExport, { addToCart, totalPrice as price, tq } from "./ShoppingCart.js";

 // now its become object
 import * as ShoppingCart from "./ShoppingCart.js"